 If you haven’t gone to the Kickstarter for Thistle Hold: Wrath of the Warden yet – and I doubt that this would be the case if you’re reading this, but you never know – it’s worth a pause.
 I mean, the video alone warrants your time and attention.
 The beautiful way the Järnringen team have rendered images into layers to give a 3D effect means I’ve watched the video a dozen times.
 The images and the poem keep me coming back.

-This morning, someone has posted a question on the Symbaroum Google+ Community about rules in a Quick Start – and I wanted to check out the source.
+Someone posted a question about rules in a Quick Start – and I wanted to check out the source.
 I saw the link on the Kickstarter to The Promised Land – which has been available for a while from other sources and contains the introductory adventure from the Core Rules.

 The cover had me pause.